Reverb Effect – what is it and how does it work video tutorial delves in detail how a reverb effect works and how to use it.

 Working from the image we can now ascertain a few bits of important information:

 The direct sound is the ‘dry’ sound that comes directly from the sound source without any colouration whatsoever.
 The reflections are referred to as ‘wet’.
 In fact, this word is applied to any effect that is separate from the dry signal/sound source.
 This term denotes how much of an effect we want to apply to the dry sound.
 I am sure you have come across this on many effects vsts.
 The dry/wet knob/fader (also called ‘mix) is used to mix the dry signal with the wet (effect) signal.
-In the image the microphone is picking up both the dry signal and the reflections (wet signals) and the combination of the two is referred to as the ‘mix’.
+In the image, the microphone is picking up both the dry signal and the reflections (wet signals) and the combination of the two is referred to as the ‘mix’.
 By using the wet/mix control we can have further control over space and density.
 Reflections from different angles arrive at different times and this can further determine the characteristics of the space occupied.
-It is normal for higher frequencies to dissipate quicker that lower frequencies in a given space and this piece of information can go a long way in not only determining the shape and reflective surfaces of the space but also when we want to sculpt the reverb for coloured use.
+It is normal for higher frequencies to dissipate quicker than lower frequencies in a given space and this piece of information can go a long way in not only determining the shape and reflective surfaces of the space but also when we want to sculpt the reverb for coloured use.
 It is not uncommon to use a high pass filter post reverb to remove unwanted lower frequencies and vice versa.
 In fact, most of today’s vsts have some form of EQ/filtering built within the vst.
 When dealing with low frequency sounds it can sometimes be a nightmare taming the reverb as reverb can sound like mush and it is here where a combination of dry/wet and filtering processes can be a real help.
 If reverb is applied incorrectly to low frequency sounds then definition is compromised.
 But this doesn’t mean that high frequency sounds don’t suffer either.
 When using reverb on high frequency sounds the actual reverb effect can sound considerably more pronounced and it is here where, apart from using the usual parameter controls, filtering can be your best friend.
 Generally, I tend to try to limit reverb use on low end sounds like basses or kicks and if I have to use reverb then I will almost always filter the lower frequencies out.
 And when dealing with high frequency sounds the HF roll-off is my ‘go to’ parameter.
 The shape of the space is critical when determining the colour and character of the reverb being applied.
 In large spaces the echoes can be further controlled so as to provide a sense of direction and shape.
 In smaller spaces this is less pronounced but equally important.
 When you shout in an irregular large space you will often hear some of the reflections as distinct separate sounds emanating from different directions.
 This is down to the angles and time taken for the reflections to arrive.
 Caves and mountains are good examples of delayed sound emanating from different directions.
 This example may seem a little ‘out there’ but it is critical for a producer or sound designer to understand direction and space.
 When dealing with sound effects for film this becomes even more important.
 However, as an example, it serves us well to understand distance and position.
 A number of vsts nowadays exhibit a multitude of presets that have different shape characteristics with the added advantage of allowing the user to reshape any space both in terms of angles and size.
 The position of the microphone is crucial when recording a sound.
 The image shows the microphone in a central and equidistant position.
-This means, if the room is shaped symmetrically as in our example, all the reflected sounds will arrive equally at the same destination at the pre determined times and angles.
+This means, if the room is shaped symmetrically as in our example, all the reflected sounds will arrive equally at the same destination at the predetermined times and angles.
 This means there is no bias to either side, and the source sound is perceived to be dead centre.
 If the microphone is moved a little to either side then the times and angles of the reflections will also change.
 This will then denote a change in position.
 You may be wondering why this is important when dealing with reverb.
 Well, it allows us to understand where a reflective surface is and how we can utilise that to express our sound.
 It also serves as a great way to ‘move’ the perceived space of a sound simply by panning the reflections.
 Early reflections are probably the most important factor when dealing with a given space as they will be more pronounced than the ensuing reflections.
 The early reflections will give us enough information so as to be able to denote direction (and therefore proximity/distance) and also a little information about the reflective surfaces.
-The initial reflection will be the pre delay and the immediate ensuing reflections will be the early reflections.
+The initial reflection will be the pre-delay and the immediate ensuing reflections will be the early reflections.
 A combination of both gives us the necessary information we require to understand the characteristics of the space.
-The ensuing and complex reflections are harder to decipher but no less important than the pre delay and early reflections.
-Nowadays, vsts will afford control not only over the pre delay (standard on almost all units) but also the early reflections and how they are structured.
+The ensuing and complex reflections are harder to decipher but no less important than the pre-delay and early reflections.
+Nowadays, vsts will afford control not only over the pre-delay (standard on almost all units) but also the early reflections and how they are structured.

 Topics covered in this video are: